wp-plugins/wordfence/readme.txt

 1. Install Wordfence Security automatically or by uploading the ZIP file.
 1. Activate the security plugin through the 'Plugins' menu in WordPress.
-1. Visit [Wordfence.com to get an API key](http://wordfence.com/) which you need to security scans.
-1. Go to the Wordfence menu option that appears on the left or your site's admin section.
-1. Enter your API key and click the button.
 1. Wordfence is now activated.
-Your first security scan will start automatically and scheduled security scanning will also be enabled.
+Go to the scan menu and start your first security scan.
+Scheduled security scanning will also be enabled.
+1. Once your first scan has completed a list of security threats will appear.
+Go through them one by one to secure your site.
 1. Visit the Wordfence options page to enter your email address so that you can receive email security alerts.
 1. Optionally change your security level or click the advanced options link to see individual security scanning and protection options.
 1. Click the "Live Traffic" menu option to watch your site activity in real-time.
+Situational awareness is an important part of website security.

 To install Wordfence on WordPress Multi-Site installations (support is currently in Beta):

-1. Install Wordfence via the plugin directory or by uploading the ZIP file.
+1. Install Wordfence Security via the plugin directory or by uploading the ZIP file.
-1. Network Activate Wordfence.
+1. Network Activate Wordfence Security.
 This step is important because until you network activate it, your sites will see the plugin option on their plugins menu.
 Once activated that option dissapears.
-If one of your users manages to sneak in and try to activate Wordfence between you installing Wordfence and network activating it, don't worry because they won't be allowed to activate the plugin.
-It will generate a warning and won't activate for an individual site.
 1. Now that Wordfence is network activated it will appear on your Network Admin menu.
 Wordfence will not appear on any individual site's menu.
-1. Enter your API key to start your first scan.
+1. Go to the "Scan" menu and start your first security scan.
-1. Wordfence will scan all files in your WordPress installation including those in the blogs.dir directory of your individual sites.
+1. Wordfence will do a security scan all files in your WordPress installation including those in the blogs.dir directory of your individual sites.
 1. Live Traffic will appear for ALL sites in your network.
-If you have a heavily trafficed system you may want to disable live traffic which will stop logging to the DB.
+If you have a heavily trafficked system you may want to disable live traffic which will stop logging to the DB.
 1. Firewall rules and login rules apply to the WHOLE system.
 So if you fail a login on site1.example.com and site2.example.com it counts as 2 failures.
 Crawler traffic is counted between blogs, so if you hit three sites in the network, all the hits are totalled and that counts as the rate you're accessing the system.
-1. Wordfence has been tested with subdomains, not with subdirectories yet, but it should work.
-Please report all bugs and we'll fix them as fast as we can.

 == Frequently Asked Questions ==

 [Remember to visit our support forums if you have questions or comments.](http://wordfence.com/forums/)

-= Why does Wordfence Security need an API key? =
+= What does Wordfence Security do that other WordPress security plugins don't do? =

-Wordfence securely contacts our servers when doing a security scan.
-These include: comparing the hashes of your core, theme and plugin files against the official versions to see if security has been compromised, checking if URL's in your comments, posts and files are on any known list of dangerous URL's and checking if any of your file signatures match a large list of known malware files that constitute a security threat.
+* Wordfence security scans including checking all your files, comments and posts for URL's in Google's Safe Browsing list.
+* All Wordfence security scans happen hourly instead of daily or even less frequently.
+* Wordfence scans do not consume large amounts of your precious bandwidth because all scans happen on your web server which makes them very fast.
+* Wordfence fully supports WordPress Multi-Site which means you can security scan every blog in your Multi-Site installation with one click.
+* Wordfence checks the integrity of your WordPress core files, plugins and themes against the original files in the WordPress repository.
+We alert you to any changes which may be a security threat, let you see what has changed and you can even repair changed files.

 = Does Wordfence support Multi-Site installations? =

 Yes.
-WordPress MU or Multi-Site as it's called now is supported and support is currently in beta.
-See the installation tab for more info.
+WordPress MU or Multi-Site as it's called now is fully supported.
+Using Wordfence you can security scan every blog in your network with one click.
+If one of your customers posts a page or post with a known malware URL that threatens your whole domain with being blacklisted by Google, we will tell you within a maximum of one hour which is how often scans occur.

 = Will Wordfence slow my site down? =

 We have spent a lot of time making sure Wordfence runs very quickly and securely.
 Wordfence uses its own database tables and advanced mysql features to ensure it runs as fast as possible.
-The creators of Wordfence also run a large scale real-time analytics product and much of the technology and knowledge from our real-time analytics products is built into Wordfence.
+The creators of Wordfence also run Feedjit, a large scale real-time analytics product and ad network and much of the technology and knowledge from our real-time analytics products is built into Wordfence.

 = How often is Wordfence updated? =